AI-powered low-code platforms: Benefits and use cases

 • The challenge: AI-generated code and automated decision-making can introduce vulnerabilities that traditional QA processes might miss.

 • Why it matters: Without rigorous compliance monitoring, organizations risk violating data protection laws, failing audits, or experiencing security breaches.
+Governance, reviews, and testing help mitigate these risks.

 Skill gaps and limited expertise

 • The challenge: While low-code platforms are built for accessibility, AI still demands specialized understanding for proper integration, tuning, and ongoing optimization.
+For example, model tuning, bias evaluation, or exception handling may require technical knowledge.

 • Why it matters: A lack of in-house AI knowledge can derail implementation, reduce model accuracy over time, and increase reliance on external consultants.